Free Software Foundation: Financial

 Most of the FSF funding comes from patrons and members.
 Revenue streams also come from free-software-related compliance labs, job postings, published works, and a web store.
 FSF offers speakers and seminars for pay, and all FSF projects accept donations.

 Revenues fund free-software programs and campaigns, while cash is invested conservatively in socially responsible investing.
 The financial strategy is designed to maintain the Foundation's long-term future through economic stability.

 The FSF is a tax-exempt organization and posts annual IRS Form 990 filings online.

 Postal address and headquarters

-Through the years the FSF has had its postal address, and until August 31, 2024, when going all remote its physical headquarters, at different locations in Boston, Massachusetts, USA, as indicated in the table below.
+Through the years the FSF has had its postal address, and until August 31, 2024, when going all remote its physical headquarters, at different locations in Boston, Massachusetts, US, as indicated in the table below.

 As the GNU GPL v2 included the FSF's postal address in one of the first lines of the introduction and the source code license notice template every change of address also caused updates to the license itself.